abhishekkumar62000/SehaatSaathi/README.md

 6. [Usage](#usage)
 7. [License](#license)
 8. [Contact](#contact)
 ---

-### **About Sehaatsaathi:**
-Sehaatsaathi is an open-source AI-powered virtual health assistant designed to provide accessible healthcare information and assistance.
-It leverages AI-driven models to suggest diagnoses, treatments, and emergency help, offering real-time health consultations.
-With a user-friendly interface and robust features, Sehaatsaathi aims to improve healthcare accessibility in rural and underserved regions.
-By making this project open-source, we invite developers, healthcare professionals, and volunteers to contribute and make healthcare more accessible for everyone.

 ### **Features:**
 - **Symptom Checker & Diagnosis:** Input symptoms and get AI-generated possible diagnoses and suggestions for treatment.